yugr/sortcheck/README.md

 ```

 (you'll probably want to combine this with some kind of regression
-or random/fuzz testing to achieve good coverage).
+or random/fuzz testing to achieve good coverage,
+also see the `shuffle` option below).

 You could also use a helper script `sortcheck` to do this for you: